 Be careful when exposing your aquarium to light.
 Too much light can encourage algae growth.
-Also, fish do sleep/rest, so turn out lights during the night.
+Also, fish do sleep/rest, so turn out the lights during the night.

 Aquarium Fish Net

-You need buckets for your aquarium to help with adding and changing water.
+It would be best if you had buckets for your aquarium to help with adding and changing water.
 An aquarium bucket can be any bucket up to 5-gallons.
 But, only use the bucket for your aquarium.
 Don’t wash it out with detergent or use any chemicals in it.
 If possible, do not use chemicals on any of your aquarium supplies.

 Aquarium Air Pump